Anna Margaret Smedvig

-Anna Margaret Smedvig (born October 1983) is a Norwegian-born businesswoman, multi-millionaire and chairman of Smedvig Capital based in the United Kingdom.
+Anna Margaret Smedvig (born October 1983) is a Norwegian businesswoman, multi-millionaire and chairman of Smedvig Capital based in the United Kingdom.

 Smedvig is also the executive chairman of the Smedvig group of companies, which includes Smedvig Property and the Smedvig Family Office.

 A resident in the UK since the early 1990s, she and her father Peter Smedvig are estimated to be worth £847 million by the Sunday Times Rich List.
 She is one of Norway's richest women.

 Early life

 Smedvig is the only child of Esther Smedvig and Peter Smedvig.
 In 1996, her father founded Smedvig Capital where she now serves as chairman.

 She is also the granddaughter of Torolf Smedvig and great-granddaughter of Peder Smedvig.
 In 1915, Peder Smedvig founded Smedvig ASA, an offshore oil rig company.

 Her grandmother was Nora Kluge, who was the daughter of Norwegian supreme court judge Kristofer Nordahl Kluge.
 In the early 1990s, she moved to London with her parents.

 Smedvig studied at the University of Edinburgh and graduated with an MA in Psychology and Business.